fossasia/open-event-server/docs/installation/local.md

 brew install redis
 ```

-**Note:** For Mac OS Sierra users, if you get an error that 'openssl/aes.h' could not be found when installing requirements.txt using pip, try the steps shown here - [OSX openssl header error](https://tutorials.technology/solved_errors/1-OSX-openssl_opensslv_h-file-not-found.html)
+**Note:** For Mac OS Sierra users, if you get an error that 'openssl/aes.h' could not be found when installing Python dependencies, try the steps shown here - [OSX openssl header error](https://tutorials.technology/solved_errors/1-OSX-openssl_opensslv_h-file-not-found.html)

 ### For Debian/Ubuntu